 Diversity, Equity, Inclusion and Accessibility

 As a multiracial, queer genetic counselor, I am committed to improving diversity and inclusivity within the notoriously homogeneous field of genetic counseling and to understanding and elevating excluded voices.
 I mentor several genetic counseling students through the Minority Genetics Professionals Network and served on the Justice, Equity, Diversity, and Inclusion (JEDI) Action Plan Task Force through the National Society of Genetic Counselors.
 I am a member of the Boston Minority Genetic Counselors Network and the NHGRI Inter-Society Coordinating Committee for Practicing Education in Genomics.
 I also founded and run a process group for LGBTQIA+ genetic counselors, and have advocated for inclusivity for the LGBTQIA+ community through local, national, and soon international talks; blogs; mentorship; and podcasts.
-At Boston Medical Center as a cancer genetic counselor, I advocate for patients who have been systemically excluded from the healthcare system, as well as work with students to develop their clinical skills.
+At Boston Medical Center as a cancer genetic counselor, I have advocated for patients who have been systemically excluded from the healthcare system, as well as worked with students to develop their clinical skills.
 All of these experiences have shaped my growth as a genetic counselor, an educator, and an advocate for inclusivity.

 Publications listed below are automatically derived from MEDLINE/PubMed and other